Writer | Dramatist

 A STORIED PAST

-Strausser started out at COSMOPOLITAN magazine, but soon went his own way.
-Up until he closed it in 2007, his custom publishing company, Strausser Productions, Inc., published hundreds of millions of magazine supplements that appeared at one time or another in just about every major consumer magazine.
-He also developed the largest 20th anniversary of Earth Day campaign, bringing McDonald’s and the World Wildlife Fund together in a landmark partnership to mobilize kids to make a difference.
-The project opened up a dialogue with the environmental community that led to McDonald’s discontinuing the use of polystyrene packaging.
+Strausser developed the largest 20th anniversary of Earth Day campaign, bringing McDonald’s and the World Wildlife Fund together in a landmark partnership to mobilize kids to make a difference, and which led to McDonald’s discontinuing the use of polystyrene packaging.

 Select Praise for Frank Strausser